 To showcase to young people the variety of pathways into engineering, the breadth of opportunities and the real-world impact a career in engineering can have.

-Use imagery throughout your activities that promotes engineering as inclusive to all and avoids stereotypes and narrow perceptions of engineering.
-Make sure the careers messaging in your activities is informed by audience insight and includes information that shows engineering’s diversity in terms of roles, opportunities and pathways
+Use imagery throughout your activities that promotes engineering as inclusive and that avoids stereotypes.
+Make sure the messaging in your activities is informed by audience insight, including information that shows engineering’s diversity in terms of roles, opportunities, and pathways.

 Ways you could meet the pledge:

 - Use consistent messaging about engineering, relevant to your area of expertise

 - When designing your activities use engaging formats to communicate these messages

 - Use imagery which is authentic and promotes engineering as inclusive via royalty-free images and guidelines developed by the This is Engineering campaign